labgem/PANORAMA/docs/user/association.md

 - **Save Tools**: Export plots or data
 - **Responsive Layout**: Adapts to different screen sizes

-## Data Interpretation 📊
+## Data Interpretation

 ### Coverage Metrics

 **Coverage** represents the number of element gene families covered by the associated systems:

-- **1.0 (dark red)**: All families in the element are covered by associated systems
+- **1.0 (dark red)**: Associated systems cover all families in the element
-- **0.5 (light red)**: Half of the element's families are explained by systems
+- **0.5 (light red)**: Systems explain half of the element's families
 - **0.0 (white)**: No overlap between element and system families

 Depending on the element type, coverage is computed differently:

-- **RGP**: use the intersection between gene of the RGP and gene of associated system present in the genome of the RGP
+- **RGP**: use the intersection between the gene of the RGP and gene of an associated system present in the genome of the RGP
 - **Spot**: use gene families between borders of the spot
-- **Module**: use the intersection of gene families of the module and gene families of associated system
+- **Module**: use the intersection of the module's gene families and the gene families of an associated system

 ### Frequency Metrics

-**Frequency** indicates how commonly elements and associated systems appear across genomes:
+**Frequency** indicates how common elements and associated systems appear across genomes:

 - **High Frequency (dark blue)**: Element found in many genomes
 - **Low Frequency (light blue)**: Element found in few genomes